+Abnormal Dog Behavior.
 Stay Calm Around Strangers

 Everyone has seen a dog that just loses its cool whenever it meets someone it doesn’t know.
 In some cases, this can cause people to give up on dogs for good.
 They might deem canines too aggressive and unpredictable but this isn’t true at all.

 What is true is that dogs and their owners will cross paths with strangers on a regular basis.
-Passersby, mail carriers, and visiting friends and family are just a few examples of people a dog might meet in any given day.
+Passersby, mail carriers, and visiting friends and family are just a few examples of people a dog might meet on any given day.

 The primary reason that dogs lash out or get overly excited around strangers is fear and anxiety.
 Even dogs that seem giddy and jumpy are reacting out of uneasiness.
 The fix for this is a confident dog that can control itself in any situation.

 There are a few ways to help a dog chill out around people it doesn’t know.
 Contrary to what many dog owners do, it’s not a good idea to yank the dog’s leash back or yell at it for being reactive.
 The pup is frightened and punishing it only reinforces its fear.